Lillian & Albert Small Capital Jewish Museum: 2025 shooting

-On May 21, 2025, two staff members of the Embassy of Israel, 30-year-old German-Israeli Yaron Lischinsky and his 26-year old American Jewish girlfriend Sarah Lynn Milgrim, were shot in the back 21 times at close range and killed outside the museum, as they were leaving a Jewish event hosted by the American Jewish Committee.
-The two victims were a young couple about to be engaged.
+On May 21, 2025, two staff members of the Embassy of Israel, 30-year-old German-Israeli Yaron Lischinsky and his 26-year old American Jewish girlfriend Sarah Lynn Milgrim, were shot in the back 21 times at close range and killed outside the museum as they were leaving an event hosted by the American Jewish Committee.
+The two victims were a young couple soon to be engaged.

 31-year-old Elias Rodriguez was arrested as the suspect after being apprehended by event security.
-He pulled out a red Palestinian-style keffiyeh and chanted "free, free Palestine!" as he was in custody.
+He pulled out a red Palestinian-style keffiyeh and chanted "free, free Palestine!" as he was taken into custody.

 Danny Danon, the Israeli ambassador to the United Nations, called it a "depraved act of anti-Semitic terrorism".

 U.S. President Donald Trump condemned the killings via a post on Truth Social, stating: "These horrible DC killings, based obviously on antisemitism, must end, NOW!"